Shipley, England (Reuters)-

 However, a new job recently

-Work that cannot be done by other suppliers for a long time-
+Work that no other supplier can do for a long time

 Period of strategic contract.